42i-ai/my-benefits/README.md

 We will containerizing an application with dependencies like pdf2image, Poppler, and Tesseract-OCR .
 For to encapsulate the environment, ensuring that all the necessary tools are available on the specific version.
 This approach facilitates easier deployment across different systems without compatibility issues.

 # Architecture
+    1 - Data scientist runs and tracks many model experiments based on staging purchase data.
+Then, they register the Champion model in the models registry.
+    2 - Machine Learning engineer hands over the model and builds the scoring function.
+    3 - Together with the DevOps engineer, they deploy the model as Hosted Interactive Web Service on AWS.
 # Enviroment:

 We use Poetry[2] to manage Python dependencies for the environment solution.
 The solution will be packaged in a docker-compose file, which can be used to deploy it to production and execute tests on the CD/CI process.